-I came to Crystal River, Florida to go swimming with manatees and the experience went above my already ridiculously-high expectation.
+Early this year I got to do something I’d wanted to do since forever: go swimming with the wild manatees of Florida.
+We’re still in early 2017 but I already knew this is going to be one of this year’s top experience.
+I came to Crystal River, Florida specifically to swim with wild manatees and the experience went above my already ridiculously-high expectation.
 Manatees are officially my new favorite water animals.

 Is it safe to swim with wild manatees?

-The manatees here in Florida are completely wild.
-Wild as in that they’re not captive, but wild they’re not as in they’re completely harmless.
+The manatees here in Florida are completely wild as in that they’re not captive animals.
+But don’t worry, manatees are completely harmless.
 Manatees eat sea grass and their teeth are tucked in the back of their mouth.
 They’re about as likely to charge as a plate of burritos.
 The worst thing they’ll do to you is slobber manatee saliva all over your hair.

 I’ve swam with big things in the ocean before but swimming with manatees is something else.
-They’re not like whale sharks that treat people like dust under the furniture; whale sharks know you’re there but they’d rather ignore you.
+They’re not like whale sharks that treat people with indifference; whale sharks know you’re there but they’d rather ignore you.
 Manatees, however, are curious about people and behave more like puppies.
 If puppies come in boat size that is.
 They’ll come to you for kisses and chew on your hair.
 They’ll grab your arm with their little front flippers.
 Guys, they ask for belly rubs!

 When 2 manatees came snuggling up to me begging for back and belly rubs while looking at me with their basset hound eyes inches away from my own – I was speechless.
 You know, because I had a snorkel in my mouth.
 But if I hadn’t, I’d have been shouting over and over again “This is FREAKING AMAZING!”